dbos-inc/dbos-demo-apps/typescript/nextjs-calendar/README.md

 - Fetch Weather Data (New York): Gets weather data for New York from `https://api.open-meteo.com`
 - Make Sure Cloud Is Up: Pulls data from a demo app on DBOS Cloud: `https://demo-guestbook.cloud.dbos.dev/`
 - Fetch Random Joke: Gets a joke from `https://official-joke-api.appspot.com/random_joke`
-- Stave Off Boredom: Attempts to get a random activity from `https://www.boredapi.com/api/activity`; this service may be down; more on this below
+- Stave Off Boredom: Attempts to get a random activity from `https://www.boredapi.com/api/activity` (Or DBOS equivalent; more on this below)
 - Impossible Task: Tests errors by fetching `http://example.invalid`

 Then, ensure that the "Start Time" is correct.
 If not, change it.

-If the task is to be a repeating task, select an "End Time", and set "Repetition" to "Daily", "Weekly", or "Monthly" as appropriate.
+If the task is to be a repeating task, set "Repetition" to "Daily", "Weekly", or "Monthly" and select an "End Time" as appropriate.

 Selecting "Add Schedule" will put the task on the calendar, and save it to the application database, where the DBOS scheduler will pick it up and run it at the appropriate times.